title: Command Reference

 vipm install

-Skip confirmation prompts and proceed automatically.
-Also available as VIPM_ASSUME_YES=1 env var, or use VIPM_NONINTERACTIVE=1 to disable all prompts.
-See Environment Variables. |
+--yes/-y is also available as the VIPM_ASSUME_YES=1 environment variable, or use VIPM_NONINTERACTIVE=1 to disable all prompts.
+See Environment Variables.

 Examples